Premium Bonds for UK Expats: Can You Keep Them and Are They Worth It? (2026 Guide)

 These issues typically have a far greater impact on long-term financial outcomes than the return from Premium Bonds or other cash savings.

-Common Mistakes Expats Make With Premium Bonds
+Common Premium Bond Mistakes British Expats Make

-- Assuming prizes are tax-free everywhere
+Assuming prizes are always tax-free everywhere

-- Holding too much cash
+Holding too much cash in Premium Bonds

 FAQ: Premium Bonds for UK Expats